FarronF/limerick-council-meetings/meetings/2024/01/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 23rd December 2023.md

 2. Matters Arising:

-There were no matters arising---
+There were no matters arising
+---
 3. Declaration of Interest

 There was no interest declared.